Export Data Into The CSV File in Spring Boot

 }

-5. Create a Repository
+5. Create a JPA Repository

 StudentRepository.java